xunit/xunit.analyzers/README.md

 - xUnit.net 2.3.0 and higher: the analyzer package is referenced by the main [`xunit` NuGet package](https://www.nuget.org/packages/xunit) out of the box.
 If you choose to reference [`xunit.core`](https://www.nuget.org/packages/xunit.core) instead, you can reference [`xunit.analyzers`](https://www.nuget.org/packages/xunit.analyzers) explicitly.

-- xUnit.net 2.2.0 and earlier: you have to install the [`xunit.analyzers` NuGet package](https://www.nuget.org/packages/xunit.analyzers) explicitly
+- xUnit.net 2.2.0 and earlier: you have to install the [`xunit.analyzers` NuGet package](https://www.nuget.org/packages/xunit.analyzers) explicitly.

 ## How to uninstall